oci-labs/smartdevice2/README.md

 * `java -jar TheJoveExpress.jar`

 ## Outstanding Issues
-* Check for NaN% displayed in InstanceDetail.
-* Clear new alert inputs at some point.
-* Investigate issue with condition not matching property names.
 * Add "MQTT Servers" tab to enter hosts.
   In the future we may need to specify port, clientId, cleanSession, keepAlive, and lastWill.